 SynopsisExecutes a Python script.

-Before using this operator you need to specify the path to your Python installation under Settings -> Preferences menu (on Mac OS choose RapidMiner Studio -> Preferences).
+Before using this operator you may need to specify the path to your Python installation under Settings -> Preferences menu (on Mac OS choose RapidMiner Studio -> Preferences).
 In the appearing settings panel select the Python Scripting tab.
 Your Python installation must include the pandas module since example sets get converted to pandas.DataFrames.
 By unchecking the use default python checkbox you can configure an individual Python binary for this operator instead of using the global settings.